Lightpainter Ryu’s Lightworks Edition

 In collaboration with Dennis Berka (Ryu’s Lightworks), Light Painting Paradise has developed a new type of torch especially for light painters.
 Many wishes of the light painters have been taken into account in the development.
 The torch has 8 brightness levels, a strobe mode with variable frequency, a flash mode and a ribbon mode.
 In addition, it can fire single flashes with a length of 5ms.
 Each mode runs at the previously selected brightness and can be saved.

-With 1200 lumens, the lamp is bright enough for almost all purposes.
+With 1200 lumens, the torch is bright enough for almost all purposes.
 Size and weight make it a constant companion.
 The runtime with the included 18650 battery is good.
-I’ll say it right away: every light painter should have this lamp.
+I’ll say it right away: every light painter should have this torch.
 The creative possibilities are almost limitless.

 Processing and scope of delivery